araobp/data-science/README.md

 <img src="doc/screen_shot_cepa_andaluza_cante.png" width=750>

-Stop Global Warming!
-I cannot stand high temeprature.
 Edge AI with low-power-consumption MCU is one of key technologies to stop Global Warming.

 In this project, I review and improve my achievements on edge AI in my past projects:
 - [acoustic-features](https://github.com/araobp/acoustic-features)